dwrlewis/Irregular-Dataset-Join-Concept/README.md

 Mappings can also be imported using an .xlsx file with a list of columns and their corresponding mappings.
 It is also possible to import mappings from a .txt file, which uses standard python dictionary formatting.
-[Linked here](https://github.com/dwrlewis/Site-Converter/tree/master/Default%20Dictionaries) are examples of the default dictionary in both .xlsx and .txt formats.
+[Found here](https://github.com/dwrlewis/Site-Converter/tree/master/Default%20Dictionaries) are examples of the default dictionary in both .xlsx and .txt formats.

 # <a name="data-import"></a>4.0 - Data Importing